 As an Amazon Associate, I may earn from qualifying purchases.
 You can read more here on our Disclaimer and Privacy Page.

-Solid foods can be intimidating, especially when thinking about what healthy fats and new foods to include.
+Starting solid foods can be intimidating, especially when thinking about what new foods to include, allergens, choking hazards and more.

 There’s a lot of stress in feeding babies.
 However, you soon realize that once you let them do what they’re meant to do (eat!), they figure it out pretty quickly.

-If you’re interested in reading about our baby led weaning journey, here’s a post I wrote about baby led weaning foods at 6 months.
+If you’re interested in reading about our baby led weaning journey, here are some posts about each month and advancement:

-We have used many of these baby led weaning breakfast ideas time and time again.
+We have used many of these baby led weaning breakfast ideas time and time again, and just advanced them slightly as our kids have advanced and shown more proficiency.

-They work as 1 year old breakfast ideas and up, so your two year old toddler can eat these too (and probably will need a little bit more).
+They work as 1 year old breakfast ideas and up, so your two year old toddler can eat these healthy baby breakfast recipes, too!
+They probably will just need a little bit more.

 If you want to skip the pouches and storebought options, you can feel good about serving these breakfast finger foods for baby with these nourishing, healthy options.